 When naval explorers rounded the cape of southernmost Chile, they had no idea of the mysteries they’d leave behind.
+Cruising at the tip of South America.

 Story and Photos by Simon Vaughan